Sodium Hyaluronate Used in Anterior Segment Eye Surgery

 Diverse surgical instruments have been employed to remove intraocular foreign bodies (IOFBs).
 A 38-year-old healthy man suffered from a glass IOFB in the left eye after a glass exploration.
 Medical-grade sodium hyaluronate gel was used to remove the IOFB, which could avoid damage to the retina and make it easier to grasp the flat glass fragment.

 In a word, sodium hyaluronate is a useful tool in anterior segment surgery.
-Its viscoelastic properties can help to maintain a stable anterior chamber and protect delicate structures during surgery.
+Its viscoelastic properties can help maintain a stable anterior chamber and protect delicate structures during surgery.
 Its lubricating properties can reduce the risk of damage to the corneal endothelium, and its biocompatibility makes it a safe choice for use in surgery.
 If you are undergoing anterior segment eye surgery, be sure to discuss the use of sodium hyaluronate with your surgeon and learn about how it can benefit your surgery.

 Stanford Chemical Company is a leading supplier of medical-grade sodium hyaluronate.
 Cosmetic grade, food grade, and injection grade are also available.
 Check our homepage to look for the perfect sodium hyaluronate products for your projects.